 4. How do I implement lead scoring in my agency?

 Start by identifying behaviors that correlate with conversion, such as website visits, content downloads, and form submissions.
 Assign points to each behavior and demographic attribute.
 Use a CRM or marketing automation tool to track scores and define thresholds for MQL and SQL.
+For AI-driven scoring, consider tools like HubSpot or BizAI.

 5. Can I automate the lead qualification process?